-A source port may only be monitored by one destination port, but a destination port may monitor more than one source port.
+A source port may only be monitored by one destination port (% Error: Exceeding max MG ports for this MD port pipe.), but a destination port may monitor more than one source port.

 Dell Networking OS Behavior: All monitored frames are tagged if the configured monitoring direction is transmit (TX), regardless of whether the monitored port (MD) is a Layer 2 or Layer 3 port.